equinor/radix-public-site/public-site/docs/src/guides/workload-identity/index.md

 Click **Add Credential** and select **Kubernetes accessing Azure resources** in the drop-down.
 Fill out the required fields **Cluster Issuer URL**, **Namespace** and **Service Account** with information from the component/job page in Radix Web Console.
 Enter a value in the **Name** field that uniquely describes the federated credential, e.g. *my-radix-app_dev_web*.
 Click **Add** to save the changes.
 ![Add Federated Credentials](./add-federated-credentials.png "Add Federated Credentials")

-## Aquire credentials to access protected Azure resources
+## Acquire credentials to access protected Azure resources

 When workload identity is configured for a component or job, the following environment variables are set in the running container:
 - **AZURE_FEDERATED_TOKEN_FILE** - path to the file containing the workload identity JWT (e.g. */var/run/secrets/azure/tokens/azure-identity-token*)